Beastars: Manga

 During their panel at Anime NYC 2018, Viz Media announced that they have licensed the manga.
 The first volume was released on July 16, 2019, and the last on January 17, 2023.

 Anime

-In February 2019, it was announced that Beastars would get an anime television series adaptation animated by CG studio Orange.
+In February 2019, it was announced that Beastars would get an anime television series adaptation animated by computer animation studio Orange.
 Shin'ichi Matsumi directed the series, with Nanami Higuchi handling series composition, Nao Ootsu designing the characters, and Satoru Kōsaki composing the series' music.
 The series aired from October 10 to December 26, 2019, and aired on Fuji TV's +Ultra anime programming block and other channels.
 At the conclusion of the TV broadcast, a second season was announced.
 Animation studio Orange returned to produce the second season, which aired from January 7 to March 25, 2021.
 On July 20, 2021, studio Orange and Netflix Japan announced that the anime series would be receiving a third season.
 On December 7, 2021, Studio Orange announced that the continuation would be the final season.
-It is set to premiere on Netflix in 2024.
+The final season will be split into two cours, with the first part premiered worldwide on December 5, 2024, and the second part is set to premiere in 2026.